BLCM/bl3mods/Apocalyptech/loot_changes/boss_drop_randomizer/README.md

 There's no problems with using both of those mods at the same time; just a bit of duplication between then.

+**Mod Compatibility Info:**

+If you use this mod along with Better Loot, make sure that this mod appears *after* Better Loot in your mod list.

 Changelog
 =========